UK Data Service data catalogue record for:

 A useful overview of the governance routes for applying for genetic and bio-medical sample data, which are not available through the UK Data Service, can be found at Governance of data and sample access on the METADAC (Managing Ethico-social, Technical and Administrative issues in Data Access) web site.

-The updated Harmonised dataset deposited in May 2016 was compiled in Stata, and contains extra alphabetic missing value codes.
-An SPSS version was also deposited, but as SPSS does not accommodate alphabetic missing value codes in numeric variables, the codes have transferred as long numeric codes.
-Users should be aware that only the Stata alphabetic codes are described in the documentation.
-It is planned that a new version of the SPSS file will be deposited in due course with the issue fixed, but in the meantime users are encouraged to download the Stata version instead, and will need access to Stata SE software to analyse it, as the file contains over 2,047 variables (the limit for the standard Stata 'Intercooled' version).
+The Harmonised dataset is originally compiled in Stata, and contains extra alphabetic missing value codes.
+An SPSS version is also deposited, but as SPSS does not accommodate alphabetic missing value codes in numeric variables, the codes have transferred as long numeric codes.
+While the missing values are fully labelled, users should be aware that only the Stata alphabetic codes are described in the documentation.
+Users who prefer to use the Stata version will need access to Stata SE/MP software, as the file contains over 2,047 variables (the limit for the standard Stata 'Intercooled' version).

 Latest edition of ELSA: